brycie-boy/The_Cosmos/The three standpoints.md

 ## The three standpoints  # 🧠

-There are three standpoints provided by the Buddha from which we can we can appraise our goals and values.
-These three standpoints can also represent three moments or steps in an unfolding process of insight that starts from our common sense attitudes and moves toward higher wisdom, enlightenment, and [[Nibbana]].
+There are three standpoints provided by [[the Buddha]] from which we can we can appraise our goals and values.
+These three standpoints can also represent three moments or steps in an unfolding process of [[Insight]] that starts from our common sense attitudes and moves toward higher wisdom, enlightenment, and [[Nibbana]].
 These three moments are:

 - gratification
 - danger